RichardsonColin/LHL-smappy/README.md

 # Smappy - Lighthouse Labs Midterm Project 2017/11/27

 This map app allows users to collaboratively create maps which list multiple "points", for example: "Best Sunset Spots" or "Locations of Movie Scenes".
+It was built over five days during week four of the Lighthouse Labs Web Development Bootcamp.
 The requirements were:

 * Users can see a list of the available maps
 * Users can view a map